HughJeffner/FFRK-LabMem/README.md

 Built using Visual Studio, pre-compiled binaries provided on the [releases page](https://github.com/HughJeffner/FFRK-LabMem/releases)

+**Note: button tap locations were calculated as a percentage of a 538 x 958 screen, this may not work on other screen sizes, more testing needed**

 ## Basic Usage
 This appliation runs as a command-line application in 'interactive mode'.
 This means you can simply double-click it and it will continue to run in the window.
 At any time as it is running you can press `D` to disable, `E` to enable, `X` to exit, and `H` to minimize to system tray.